johnkitaoka/wisc-BRT-f19/README.md

 <image></image>

-Of these routes, we reccommend elimination of routes 25, 67, 12 and 1 because these routes alone would cost an excess of $132, 000 annually to maintain based off of budget estimates of $2,500 per stop.
+Of these routes, we recommend elimination of routes 25, 67, 12 and 1 because these routes alone would cost an excess of $132, 000 annually to maintain based off of budget estimates of $2,500 per stop.

 ## Authors